 What do I need to do?

-You must submit an organics plan every year, starting October 1.
-This plan is a report of how the property meets all of the organics diversion requirements.
-You will need the following items to fill out your organics plan:
+You must submit an organics plan every year, between October 1 and February 1.
+This plan is a report of how the business meets all of the organics diversion requirements.
+You will need these items to fill out your organics plan:

 • An invoice or contract receipt from your licensed hauler (only if a hauler takes away your organics) with: